 The geoid anomaly caused by a feature such as a seamount is the sum of two opposing terms: the excess mass of the feature itself, and the mass deficiency caused by its isostatic compensation.
 Although the masses are equivalent, a positive anomaly is still observed at the sea surface because the mass excess is closer to the observation plane (at the sea surface itself).

-The National Geophysical Data Center (NGDC) has available three versions of height and gravity-anomoly data derived from the SEASAT data, which cover all ocean areas from 72 deg.
+The National Geophysical Data Center (NGDC) (now the National Centers for Environmental Information (NCEI)) has available three versions of height and gravity-anomoly data derived from the SEASAT data, which cover all ocean areas from 72 deg.
 North to 72 deg.
 South:

 1. SEA SURFACE HEIGHT CONTOUR OVERLAYS: The NASA Jet Propulsion Laboratory together with the Scripps Institution of Oceanography have produced a contour overlay for the east and west half of each of the 16 GEBCO (GEneral Bathymetric Chart of the Oceans).

 2. 5-MINUTE GRIDDED GRAVITY-ANOMALY DATA DERIVED FROM SEASAT ALTIMETRY: Free-air gravity anomalies based on filtered SEASAT altimetry data have been calculated for a 5-minute latitude- longitude grid by Dr. William F. Haxby of the Lamont-Doherty Geological Observatory.
 Data are given to 0.1 milligal precision.
 Coverage extends 72 degrees either side of the Equator.
 Data are on 1 magnetic tape.